-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 In this country, investors will be gearing up for the continuation of bank earnings later in the week.
 Bank of Montreal and Bank of Nova Scotia report Tuesday morning, followed by National Bank a day later.
 Last week, strong results from Royal Bank of Canada and Canadian Imperial Bank of Commerce buoyed the outlook for reporting season despite uncertainty over interest rates and Canada's housing outlook.
 The week's big economic news comes Thursday when Statistics Canada releases its reading on second-quarter gross domestic product growth.
 Economists are looking for growth at an annual rate of 3.7 per cent.
 U.S. jobs figures are released Friday, but the Canadian report will follow a week later.

+Trading in Europe was subdued with markets in London closed for a public holiday.

-Overseas, European markets were lower as the euro jumped.
+European markets were lower as the euro jumped.

 "The strong euro is weighing on the European stock markets," LCG analyst Ipek Ozkardeskaya said in a note. "...Tapering talks could further demoralize stock traders on the run up to the ECB verdict."